Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
-### Do I Need to Charge SwitchBot Floor Cleaning Robot S10 Before Using It?
+### Do I Need to  SwitchBot Floor Cleaning Robot S10 Before Using It?

 Last Updated：